In an uncertain political climate it is more important than ever for manufacturers to take a more strategic approach to buildings maintenance costs

 From sprawling, hangar-style factories through to units scattered around industrial estates, through to small, compact workshops in or on the edge of town, Britain’s Original Equipment Manufacturer (OEM) built estate is vast and diverse.

-“As with any business, they need to look at the cost versus benefits involved when they decide what they are going to do – some maintenance is essential, but a lot comes under the ‘nice to have, but does it make financial sense?’ heading.”
+As Brendan Free, Industry Sector Manager at RS Components, points out: “Manufacturers are always under pressure to run efficiently and cost-effectively, and maintaining and improving buildings and machinery is a challenge they all face.
+“As with any business, they need to look at the cost versus benefits involved when they decide what they are going to do – some maintenance is essential, some comes under the heading of ‘nice to have, but does it make financial sense?’.”

 “It’s easier to make the case for keeping tight control on MRO spend for plant and other operationally critical machines, but it’s just as important to look at MRO spend on buildings.
-Many organisations have numerous, large buildings and over the course of a year spend significant amounts on maintaining these,” agrees Helen Alder, Head Of Knowledge at the Chartered Institute of Procurement and Supply.
+Many organisations have numerous, large buildings and over the course of a year spend significant amounts on maintaining these,” agrees Helen Alder, Head of Knowledge and Product Development at CIPS.

 “With buildings maintenance, it’s important to prioritise MRO requirements (either if you have an in-house facilities management team, or it’s outsourced) so that critical areas, whether that’s lighting, plumbing, air conditioning and so on, which might affect your overall operations, can be serviced in a timely manner.

 “This comes down to working with suppliers to identify key MRO products and ensuring you have a list of key suppliers that will be able to provide parts as and when you need them,” she adds.